derkling/linux/Documentation/admin-guide/cgroup-v2.rst

         A read-write single value file which exists on non-root cgroups.
         The default is "0", i.e. no utilization boosting.

-        The requested minimum utilization in the range [0, 1024].
+        The requested minimum utilization as a percentage rational number, e.g. 12.34 for 12.34%.

         This interface allows reading and setting minimum utilization clamp values similar to the sched_setattr(2).
 This minimum utilization